LT-IntroToAI-SY2324/a2-movie-chatbot-mmothana/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+What was difficult for me was completing # 2 because it confused me to due to the amount of coding needed.
+I couldn't really get it to work and needed the help of Mr.Berg to finish it.

 2. Explain how you could use the match function for extracting information from a movie database.
+I could use the match function for extracting information from a movie database because I could extract only the information I need with the matching function while leaving all the unnecessary information.